 The Federal Transit Administration (FTA) distributes funding to transit agencies through several different programs.
 As previously noted, the MPO also converts some of its FHWA funding to FTA to support transit investments.
-Table
+Table 2-2 shows FTA programs in the BIL that support transit investments in the FFYs 2025-29 TIP.

-Table 2-2 Federal Transit Administration Programs Applicable to the FFYs 2025-29 Transportation Improvement Program
+Table 2-2Federal Transit Administration Programs Applicable to theFFYs 2025-29 Transportation Improvement Program

-Bipartisan Infrastructure Law Program Eligible Uses Urbanized Area Formula Grants (Section 5307) Transit capital and operating assistance in urbanized areas Fixed Guideway/Bus (Section 5337) Replacement, rehabilitation, and other state-of- good-repair capital projects Bus and Bus Facilities (Section 5339) Capital projects to replace, rehabilitate, and purchase buses and related equipment, and to construct bus-related facilities Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310) Capital expenses that support transportation to meet the special needs of older adults and persons with disabilities Fixed-Guideway Capital Investment Grants (Section 5309) Grants for new and expanded rail, bus rapid transit, and ferry systems that reflect local priorities to improve transportation options in key corridors
+Bipartisan Infrastructure Law Program Eligible Uses Urbanized Area Formula Grants (Section 5307) Transit capital and operating assistance in urbanized areas Fixed Guideway/Bus (Section 5337) Replacement, rehabilitation, and other state-of-good-repair capital projects Bus and Bus Facilities (Section 5339) Capital projects to replace, rehabilitate, and purchase buses and related equipment, and to construct bus-related facilities Enhanced Mobility of Seniors and Individuals with Disabilities (Section 5310) Capital expenses that support transportation to meet the special needs of older adults and persons with disabilities Fixed-Guideway Capital Investment Grants (Section 5309) Grants for new and expanded rail, bus rapid transit, and ferry systems that reflect local priorities to improve transportation options in key corridors